port-labs/port-docs/docs/welcome/quickstart.md

 In your organization you are using a `Microservice` architecture, and different Microservices are using `Packages` to manage the different code pieces reused by different Microservices.

-You want to manage your **Software Catalgo** in Port, and in order to do that You want to ingest and track your `Microservices`, and you also want to track which `Package` version is used in which Microservice, and which `Package` is used in multiple Microservices.
+You want to manage your **Software Catalog** in Port, and in order to do that You want to ingest and track your `Microservices`, and you also want to track which `Package` version is used in which Microservice, and which `Package` is used in multiple Microservices.

 Let's head to [Port](https://app.getport.io/blueprints) and look at the Blueprints page, at the top right corner let's click on **New Blueprint** and configure our first blueprint - **Microservice** as shown in the image below: